Use 'Enter' for

 The animation shows the inhomogeneous magnetic field of the Stern-Gerlach apparatus, changing the electron's random vertical orientation of the plane of its torus ring, to align with the vertical plane

-Go to the mechanism for quantum spin section on the 'Stern-Gerlach experiment' page
+Go to the mechanism for quantum spin discussion on the 'Stern-Gerlach experiment' page

 As a note, a suggestion is required as to what a magnetic field is, in this physics model